Jury finds Trump liable for sexual abuse, awards accuser $5M

 Trump immediately lashed out with a statement on his social media site, claiming again that he does not know Carroll and referring to the verdict as “a disgrace” and “a continuation of the greatest witch hunt of all time.”
 He promised to appeal.

+Trump’s lawyer, Joseph Tacopina, shook hands with Carroll and hugged her lawyer, Roberta Kaplan, after the verdict was announced.
+Outside the courthouse, he told reporters the jury’s decision to rule in Trump’s favor on the rape claim, but still find him responsible for sexual assault, was “perplexing.”

+“Part of me was obviously very happy that Donald Trump was not branded a rapist,” he said.

-The trial’s outcome was a validation for Carroll, one of more than a dozen women who have accused Trump of sexual assault or harassment.
+Carroll was one of more than a dozen women who have accused Trump of sexual assault or harassment.
 She went public in 2019 with her allegation that the Republican raped her in the dressing room of a posh Manhattan department store.

 Trump, 76, denied it, saying he never encountered Carroll at the store and did not know her.
 He has called her a “nut job” who invented “a fraudulent and false story” to sell a memoir.